unevens/pffft-double/README.txt

 The original PFFFT library by Julien Pommier -a pretty fast FFT - is hosted at https://bitbucket.org/jpommier/pffft/src/default/

-This repository contains three additional files: the first two are pfft-double.h and pfft-double.c, in which is implemented a port of the original library to work with double precision, using AVX instructions if they are supported, or otherwise falling back to scalar computations.
+This repository contains three additional files: the first two are pfft-double.h and pfft-double.c, in which is implemented a port of the original library to work with double precision floating-point numbers, using AVX instructions if they are supported, or otherwise falling back to scalar computations.
 The third is pffft.hpp, which contains a cpp wrapper around both pffft.h and pffft-double.h, using a template class to abstract on the float/double data type.